 It’s an easy thing to say, sure, but it’s taken everything I have to make it happen.
 And I’m still learning.
 This blog is where I map out my journey and keep track of where I am now, without getting lost in the before or after.

 I’m a Midwesterner by birth and breeding, and moved from the Chicago suburbs to Nashville on a leap of faith in 2010.
 A year later, I quit my job to chase my dream of writing.
-Before this life of coffee shops and chapter revisions, I worked as a medical social worker and grief counselor at different points, in hospice care and pediatric hematology/oncology.
+Before this life of coffee shops and chapter revisions, I worked as a medical social worker and grief counselor, in hospice and pediatric hematology/oncology.
 As if that wasn't enough adventure, in June 2015, I uprooted my life once more and headed to San Francisco, a city I'd never so much as visited before.
 It all came a full Midwestern circle when I moved to the Twin Cities in October 2016.
 I'm now working as an administrative assistant.

-In my current now, I write: about my faith, such as it is, about the Enneagram, about singleness and relationships, about grief and joy and everything in between.
+In my current now, I write: about what I'm reading, about the Enneagram, about singleness and relationships, about grief and joy and everything in between.
 We are always in between – this world and eternity, this place and the next.
 I want to stop living for the next, and revel in the now.

 I’m a life-long White Sox fan, a connoisseur of fried pickles, proud book nerd, and a great listener.
 I ask the hard questions – of others and myself, and I wouldn’t be where I am today without the answers those questions brought.
 I have a long list of things I want to do in life, and I plan on doing them, on purpose.

 Bio-engineering compliments of Abby Leigh Creative